CT-42210/science_on_a_sphere/README.md

 mbed.ccp is the code for mbed

-mac_main.py is the file that can controll it from my mac
+mac_main.py is the file that can control it from my mac

 pi_main.py is the file that can control it from the raspberry pi im using. (i know its ironic, controlling a controler from a controler.)